Bolster the Clinician Workforce Now and For the Future

 • The ACC and its Chapters continue to engage lawmakers at the state level to push for noncompete reform while the courts decide on cases challenging the Federal Trade Commission's (FTC's) final rule.

-• The ACC joined as an original supporter of the Increasing Access to Quality Cardiac Rehabilitation Act, which embraces the team-based approach to care by allowing advanced practice providers to order cardiovascular rehabilitation services.
+• The ACC joined as an original supporter of the Increasing Access to Quality Cardiac Rehabilitation Act (S. 717), which embraces the team-based approach to care by allowing advanced practice providers to order cardiovascular rehabilitation services.

 Policy Progress

-• In Virginia, bills addressing violence against health care workers and payments for claims were recently signed into law, and in Arkansas, Indiana and Wyoming, non-compete bills establishing protections for clinicians are now law.
+• In Virginia, bills addressing violence against health care workers and payments for claims were recently signed into law, and in Arkansas, Indiana, Montana and Wyoming, bills establishing protections for clinicians are now law.

 Get Involved